Jayanaka-98/Jaseci-Ancestry/README.md

 ## New Features - Hobbies, Cars, Skills, and Blood Group

 We have added four new features to the `family_tree.json` file to represent hobbies, cars, skills, and blood group for individuals in the family tree.
 These features were implemented to provide more information about individuals in the family tree and make it easier to find people with similar attributes.

-To add these features to an individual, simply specify their values in the `family_tree.json` file.
+The four 'walkers' accomplish four different tasks.

+### 1. hobby_cluster
+        This walker is used to create a dictionary which includes lists including people with mutual hobbies.
+The hobbies are added as keys on ad-hoc basis which does not limit the number of defined hobbies.

-The `spouses` field is an array, so you can include multiple spouses if necessary.(LoL)
+The `spouses` field is an array, so you can include multiple spouses if necessary.

 ## Experience